Cracking the CCS Cases: Preparing for USMLE Step 3

-If you can only do one thing to prepare for CCS, complete every one of the UWorld practice cases.
+If you can only do one thing to prepare for the USMLE Step 3 CCS, complete every one of the UWorld practice cases.
 Doing well on CCS is mainly about putting in the time practicing in order to master the software and to understand the fine points of the scoring system.
 Let me demonstrate this with an abbreviated example below:

 A 23-year old female presents with right lower quadrant pain that started 3 hours ago.
 The pain initially began at her umbilicus and later migrated to her right lower quadrant.
 It is also associated with nausea, vomiting, and chills.
 She has no significant medical history aside from endorsing smoking ½ pack per day.

-It doesn’t take much to recognize that this is likely appendicitis and, fortunately, many of the cases are this straightforward.
+It doesn’t take much to recognize that this is likely appendicitis and, fortunately, many of the USMLE Step 3 CCS cases are this straightforward.
 The trick, however, is learning how to efficiently use the software and how to obtain every possible point.

-Obviously, you are going to remember to order a physical exam.
+Obviously, you are going to remember to order a physical examination.
 Moreover, most people would know to order the standard labs: CBC, BMP, a urinalysis, and a beta HCG.

 But would you remember to make the patient NPO?
 Would you remember to order IV access, pain medications, antibiotics, and the standard perioperative labs?
 Would you know to counsel the patient on smoking cessation?
 Did you remember to transfer the patient from the emergency department to the inpatient unit?